 Every long-term family is a pillar of your center's identity.
 They help new families acclimate.
 They stabilize classrooms.
 They model what staying looks like.
 Loyal families aren't just enrollees.
 They're culture carriers.
 When you protect them, you protect the soul of the center.

-- Which family went quiet on me in the last 90 days?
-Have I noticed?
+- Which family went quiet on you in the last 90 days — and have you actually noticed yet?

-- Do I have a structured 30-day check-in for new families, or am I winging it?
+- Do you have a structured 30-day check-in for new families, or are you winging the most volatile stretch of every parent relationship?

-- Am I treating retention as a measurable system, or as something that just happens?
+- Are you treating retention as a measurable system, or as something that just happens to you?

 Digital Download: Annual Parent Survey (Google Form Template)